Mark Twain House, Hartford

 Mark Twain House, Hartford (must see)

-Clemens wrote many of his best-known works while living there, including The Adventures of Tom Sawyer, The Prince and the Pauper, Life on the Mississippi, Adventures of Huckleberry Finn, A Tramp Abroad, and A Connecticut Yankee in King Arthur's Court.
+While living in this uniquely expressive home, Twain produced many of his most enduring works, including The Adventures of Tom Sawyer, Adventures of Huckleberry Finn, The Prince and the Pauper, Life on the Mississippi, A Tramp Abroad, and A Connecticut Yankee in King Arthur’s Court.
+His top-floor billiards room doubled as a private study, where he would retreat at night to write, entertain friends, and, famously, swear in peace.

 Mark Twain House on Map